Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Results

 \mybullet \textbf{\textit{Advocate}}.
-Users asked Grok to validate the information they shared and the opinions they expressed, often in the context of a disagreement with another user on X. Many such posts begin with phrases like ``isn't it the case that'' and ``am I not right that,'' reflecting expectation of validation.
-Users sometimes quote from prior Grok posts (rather than calling on Grok again) to support a point, and in some cases they provide Grok a linked reference to review, such that the model can more effectively lend support to their argument.
-We observed several instances of users guiding Grok toward support of their viewpoint.
-In one case, a user prompted Grok to explain the idiom ``birds of a feather flock together,'' before asking why the idiom is relevant to people referenced in Jeffrey Epstein's birthday book.
+Users asked Grok to validate the information they shared and the opinions they expressed, often in the context of a disagreement with another user on X. Many such posts begin with phrases like ``isn't it the case that'' and ``am I not right that,'' reflecting the expectation of validation.
+Users sometimes quote from prior Grok posts (rather than calling on Grok again) to support a point, and in some cases, they provide Grok a linked reference to review, such that the model can more effectively lend support to their argument.
+We observed several instances where users guided Grok toward supporting their viewpoint.
+In one case, a user prompted Grok to explain the idiom ``birds of a feather flock together,'' before asking why it is relevant to people referenced in Jeffrey Epstein's birthday book.
 Some users iteratively developed an argument with information or opinions supplied by Grok.
 In one arresting case, a user repeatedly prompted Grok for lists of COVID-19 anti-vaccine advocates who died of the virus, requesting ten names at a time, and incorporating Grok into a socially performative rhetorical strategy.